-Since it is also a community effort to help and support dementia sufferers who are still living at home, MWS Charis ACE – Geylang East has joined an Agency of Integrated Care (Ministry of Health)’s initiative to become a Dementia-Friendly Go-To-Point, and also implemented a related caregiver programme.
+Since it is also a community effort to help and support dementia sufferers who are still living at home, MWS Charis ACE Active Ageing Centre – Geylang East has joined an Agency of Integrated Care (Ministry of Health)’s initiative to become a Dementia-Friendly Go-To-Point, and also implemented a related caregiver programme.

 In the year ahead, MWS will continue to monitor and reassess the evolving needs of our senior population in order to enhance our Continuum of Care, which spans ageing in place and home-based assisted living, to residential-nursing services and palliative care.